 Negligence

 Negligence revolves around the dog owner’s failure to exercise reasonable care in controlling their pet.
-In a dog bite case based on negligence, our San Antonio dog bite attorneys offer valuable insights to the victim.
+In a dog bite case based on negligence, our San Antonio dog bite injury attorneys offer valuable insights to the victim.
 The victim needs to demonstrate that the owner was aware or should have been aware that their dog presented a danger to others.
 This can include previous aggressive behavior or knowledge of the dog’s propensity to bite.
 If the owner’s actions or lack thereof can be deemed careless or negligent, they may be held responsible for the injuries.

 Strict Liability

 To establish strict liability, victims need only demonstrate two key elements: that they suffered an injury due to a dog bite or attack and that the dog’s owner knew or reasonably should have known about the animal’s history of aggression.
 This places the burden on owners to control their pets effectively.
 Even if the owner has taken steps to prevent harm, such as using leashes or muzzles, they can still be held strictly liable if their dog causes injury to another person.
+To speak to a qualified dog bite injury attorney in San Antonio contact True Law Firm today.

 Types of Dog Bite Injuries: